 Uber Revenue Model

-Any cab ride ends with rider giving cash to the driver which is the source of revenue and Uber is no different.
+Now we know what is Uber’s business model, let’s discuss its revenue model.
+Any cab ride ends with the rider giving cash to the driver which is the source of revenue and Uber is no different.
 The Uber revenue model has the same source of income as of now.
 But then you must be wondering about the big numbers we talked about in the Uber financial analysis section just now?
-The thing that separates Uber’s revenue from a tradition taxi’s is the number of rides.
+The thing that separates Uber’s revenue from traditional taxi’s is the number of rides.

 On an average Uber gets 1 million rides in one single day.
 Now that is enough for you to guess why those big numbers.
 Uber also has other sources through which Uber pricing model is decided.
 Let’s have a look: